-RAISE THE BAR ON TREATMENT OF ARTISTS AT VENUES
+RAISE THE BAR ON THE TREATMENT OF ARTISTS AT VENUES

-“Raise the Bar” is UMAW’s campaign to eliminate the most exploitative practices at venues across the country.
-We call on all venues to sign on to our demands and help raise the bar for artist treatment.
+“Raise the Bar” is UMAW’s campaign to establish baseline standards for artist treatment at venues across the country.
+We call on all venues to commit to these four standards.

-Some venues demand that artists pay them a percentage of their merch sales for the night.
+• Some venues demand that artists pay them a percentage of their merch sales for the night.
 These so called “merch cuts” have become increasingly common, with venues demanding anywhere from 10% to more than 30% of a band’s merch sales.
 This is extortion, and it’s not sustainable for bands.
 There is no reason for venues to take a cut of a band’s merchandise sales, which have been manufactured, transported, and sold at their own expense.
-Note that UMAW sees the issue of venues offering bands to hire their in-house merch seller for the night as a separate issue.

 a) venues or festivals directly charging artists to perform